MileHacker Logo

 • Beaches, lakes, and rivers:

 Kep Beach: The main public beach in Kep, for relaxation and casual strolls.
 Rabbit Island (Koh Tonsay): Has beautiful sandy beaches and transparent waters.
-This makes it good for swimming and snorkeling.
+This creates it good for swimming and snorkeling.
 A more pristine beach the feeling is present than Kep.

 • Geological features: